Thomas Graham, 1st Baron Lynedoch: 1809–11

-After his return to England, Colonel Graham was promoted to the rank of major general, and was appointed, in the summer of 1809, to command a division under Lord Chatham, in the fatal Walcheren expedition.
-An attack of malaria fever, however, compelled him to return home.

-On his recovery he was raised to the rank of lieutenant general, and was sent to Spain, to take command of the British and Portuguese troops in Cádiz, which was at that time closely invested by the French.
+On his return to England, Graham was promoted to the rank of major general and was appointed, in the summer of 1809, to command a division under Lord Chatham.
+He was sent to join Chatham as part of an attack on Walcheren but a bout of malaria forced him to return home.
+Raised to the rank of lieutenant general on his recovery, he was sent to Spain with a new commission, to take command of the British and Portuguese troops in Cádiz, at that time surrounded by a large French force.
 The British Government attached great importance to the possession of Cádiz, as it was Britain's last stronghold in the Iberian Peninsula.
-But, as William Napier remarked, while "money, troops, and a fleet—in fine, all things necessary to render Cádiz formidable—were collected, yet to little purpose, because procrastinating jealousy, ostentation, and a thousand absurdities, were the invariable attendants of Spanish armies and government".
+However, the challenge was not simply a military one.
+As William Napier remarked, while "money, troops, and a fleet—in fine, all things necessary to render Cádiz formidable, were collected, yet to little purpose, because procrastinating jealousy, ostentation, and a thousand absurdities, were the invariable attendants of Spanish armies and government".

-General Graham resolved to make an effort to raise the siege by attacking the rear of the besieging army, and in February 1811, he sailed from Cádiz with a force of upwards of 4,000 men, accompanied by 7,000 Spanish troops, under General La Pena, to whom, for the sake of unanimity, the chief command was conceded.
-The allied troops assembled at Tarifa, in the Straits of Gibraltar, and, moving northward, they arrived, on the morning of 5 March, at the heights of Barrosa, which were on the south of Cádiz and of the lines of the besieging army.
+To raise the siege, Graham decided to launch an attack on the rear of the investing army, and in February 1811, he sailed from Cádiz with a force of approximately 11,000 soldiers, including 7,000 Spanish troops under General La Pena.
+For the sake of expediency, Le Pena was named in command.
+After assembling at Tarifa, in the Straits of Gibraltar, the allied force marched northward and arrived, on the morning of 5 March, at the hills of Barrosa, which lie to the south of Cádiz and so were south of the lines of the French forces.

-On the instructions of the Spanish general, Graham's force moved down from the position of Barossa to that of the Torre de Bermeja, about half-way to the Santi Petri river, in order to secure the communication across that river.
-While marching through the wood towards the Bermeja, Graham received notice that the enemy was advancing in force towards the height of Barrosa.
-As that position was the key of that of Santi Petri, Graham immediately countermarched, in order to support the troops left for its defence; but before the British force could get themselves quite disengaged from the wood, he saw to his astonishment the Spanish troops under La Pena abandoning the Barrosa hill, which the French left wing was rapidly ascending.
+On the instructions of the Spanish general to secure the communication across the Santi Petri river, Graham moved his troops down from the heights of Barossa to the Torre de Bermeja, which lay halfway to the river.
+While marching through the wood towards the Bermeja, Graham was told that the enemy was advancing in force towards the height of Barrosa, which launched the Battle of Barrosa.
+Seeing that the higher position was the key of that of Santi Petri, Graham immediately countermarched with the aim to support the troops left for its defence.
+However, before the British force could emerge from the wood, he was shocked to see the Spanish troops under La Pena retreating from the French left wing, which was rapidly advancing up the hill.